Ido-Grossman/Char-Application/README.md

 ## Getting Started

-### Prerequisites
+### **Prerequisites**

-This is an example of how to list things you need to use the software and how to install them.
+Before you embark on this exciting journey, ensure you have the following prerequisites installed:
 * npm
   ```sh
   npm install npm@latest -g